kyma-project/btp-manager/docs/workflows.md

 ## Reusable workflows

 There are reusable workflows created.
-Anyone with access to the reusable workflow can call the reusable workflow from another workflow.
+Anyone with access to a reusable workflow can call the reusable workflow from another workflow.

 ### Run E2E tests